 SFDR ready - Sustainable Finance Solutions 2023

 Our SFDR dataset is designed to help clients prepare and file disclosures for SFDR reporting requirements at both the entity and product level, including the SFDR’s PAIs as well as pre-contractual and periodic disclosures.
+For more details, please refer to the MSCI SFDR Adverse Impact Metrics methodology (PDF, 860 KB).

 Classify approximately 53,000 equity and fixed income equity and fixed income mutual and exchange-traded funds according to the SFDR’s product-level disclosures and detail their adverse impacts.